-The resume does not contain pronouns (I, We, My, etc).
+☐ The resume does not contain pronouns (I, We, My, etc).

 Length of document is appropriate.
 (CAN be more than one page if necessary, but avoid going over onto a second page only by a few lines)

-Document is free of spelling and grammatical errors.
+☑ Document is free of spelling and grammatical errors.

-Resume contains no personal information or photos.
+☑ Resume contains no personal information (e.g. relationship status) or photos.

-The format is organized and easy to read.
+☐ The format is organized and easy to read.

-You've had at least one other person look over your resume for you.
+☑ You've had at least one other person look over your resume for you.